Select Your Country:

 When to go?

-Route unavailable across the summer months of July and August.
+Route unavailable across the summer months of July and August, and from mid October because of the closure of key accommodations.

-Enjoy the Tarn in April, May and June for the spring flowers and in September and October for the golden autumn warmth.
+Enjoy the Tarn in April, May and June for the spring flowers and in September for the golden autumn warmth.

 Start Dates